CDLUC3/ezid/doc/apidoc.2.rst

 **Download formats**

-Identifier metadata is returned in one of three formats; which format is determined by the "format" query parameter.
+Identifier metadata is returned in one of three formats; which format is determined by the "format" parameter.
 In all cases, the text encoding is UTF-8 and the metadata is compressed with gzip_.

 1. **Format "anvl"**.
 This format is effectively the concatenation of